Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 Tristan got fed up with her awkwardness first.

-“…Mom…what’s wrong?”
+"…Mom…what’s wrong?"

 She jumped a little, startled out of wherever she’d gone in her head, and then sighed heavily, dug around in her purse, and put a letter on the table.

-“…I, uh…These are divorce papers,” she said.
-“I got them this morning.
-I’m…I just…I mean, I’m living on a different *planet* to your father now, and we haven’t really said anything kind to each other in…”
+"…I, uh…These are divorce papers," she said.
+"I got them this morning.
+I’m…I just…I mean, I’m living on a different *planet* to your father now, and we haven’t really said anything kind to each other in…"

 She trailed off.

 Ramsey put his taco down, wiped his fingers clean and decided to channel some Allison.
-“Mom…Sorry for the bad language, but it’s about damn time.”
+"Mom…Sorry for the bad language, but it’s about damn time."

 Amazingly, she laughed.
 Kind of a shocked laugh with a shake of her head, but that was a lot better than she’d usually have given him for talking like that.

-“I need to have another talk with Allison about how she speaks around you two…” she muttered, then shook her head.
-“Or the school.”
+"I need to have another talk with Allison about how she speaks around you two…" she muttered, then shook her head.
+"Or the school."

-“Sometimes it’s appropriate,” Ramsey said and picked up his taco again.
+"Sometimes it’s appropriate," Ramsey said and picked up his taco again.

-“You should have done it a long time ago,” Tristan said.
+"You should have done it a long time ago," Tristan said.

-“Did you want me to?”
+"Did you want me to?"

-The brothers spoke as one. ***“Yes.”***
+The brothers spoke as one. ***"Yes."***

-“Oh…”
+"Oh…"

 There was a minute or two of silence as they ate.
 Eventually, Mom picked up her taco and ate it too, daintily.
 She washed it down with an iced tea and then put the envelope back in her purse.

-“…I worry about you two,” she said.
-“About..
+"…I worry about you two," she said.
+"About..
 The future, and who you’ll turn out to be, and about how things went with your sister, and…a lot of things.
 I don’t even really know who you want to be when you’re all grown up, or what you want to do, or…I always thought…I was always told that you need a stable home to raise your kids right.
 A mother and a father.
-That’s why I stayed with him.”
+That’s why I stayed with him."

-“…I like Julian.
-He knows how to be a *man.* And he doesn’t hate us.”
+"…I like Julian.
+He knows how to be a *man.* And he doesn’t hate us."

-“…Yeah.
-Allison told me you called him *‘Dad.’* That was…” she glanced at her purse and shook her head.
+"…Yeah.
+Allison told me you called him *‘Dad.’* That was…" she glanced at her purse and shook her head.

-“I didn’t mean to!”
+"I didn’t mean to!"

-“Sweetie…I don’t blame you.
+"Sweetie…I don’t blame you.
 I don’t blame you at all.
-He’s been more of a daddy to you than Jacob ever was, and…And I should have seen it a long time ago.”
+He’s been more of a daddy to you than Jacob ever was, and…And I should have seen it a long time ago."

-She subsided into her seat, grabbed a pack of tissues out of her purse and blew her nose. “…Do you want ice cream?”
+She subsided into her seat, grabbed a pack of tissues out of her purse and blew her nose. "…Do you want ice cream?"

 Tristan agreed immediately.
-Ramsey, though, was becoming wary of sweets. “…Maybe a little.”
+Ramsey, though, was becoming wary of sweets. "…Maybe a little."

 She nodded, put on her talking-to-strangers polite face and stood up.
 They watched her go, and as soon as she was out of earshot, Tristan leaned over to whisper.

-“What the *hell?”* he asked.
+"What the *hell?"* he asked.

-“I know!”
+"I know!"

-“This is weird, right?
-She’s acting weird.”
+"This is weird, right?
+She’s acting weird."

-“Well…she always sucked at this stuff.”
+"Well…she always sucked at this stuff."
 Ramsey glanced over at the line at the counter.
 Ninja Taco was always busy, so they had a couple-few minutes before she came back with the ice cream.
-“Do you think she was talking to Al?
+"Do you think she was talking to Al?
 Or Xiù?
-Or Julian?”
+Or Julian?"

-“Nnno…” Tristan said, thoughtfully.
-“I mean, they’d have said.”
+"Nnno…" Tristan said, thoughtfully.
+"I mean, they’d have said."

-“I wish they were here right now.”
+"I wish they were here right now."

-“He can’t, he’s on monkey planet with Vemik.”
+"He can’t, he’s on monkey planet with Vemik."

-“Al?
-Xiù?”
+"Al?
+Xiù?"

-“…I’ll text them.”
+"…I’ll text them."

 Tristan plucked his phone out of his pocket.
 Annoyingly, they still had junior locks on them so they were only good for calls and messages.
 No social media, almost no Internet or infosphere access, no games.
 It was the one area where they completely agreed with Mom.

 Lame.
 Whatever.
 Tristan’s thumbs became a quick furtive blur under the table while Ramsey kept watch.

 Mom got back with the ice cream at about the same time as the phone pinged.
-“Who’s that?” she asked as she sat down.
+"Who’s that?" she asked as she sat down.

-“Just Xiù.
-Checking up on us.”
+"Just Xiù.
+Checking up on us."

 Mom smiled fondly.
-“She’s a sweetheart.”
+"She’s a sweetheart."

-“Look…Mom…” Ramsey thought for a second. “…I dunno what you think we’re gonna think.
+"Look…Mom…" Ramsey thought for a second. "…I dunno what you think we’re gonna think.
 But we’re glad to be here.
 Things are *better* for us here, you know?
 I *meant* it when I said it’s about time you and Father broke up.
-And if we never see him again, that’s just fine by us.”
+And if we never see him again, that’s just fine by us."

 Mom pulled a face.
 She looked like she didn’t know what to feel, really.
 Mostly she looked like she was trying not to cry.

-“That’s…not a nice thing to say about your father, Ramsey.”
+"That’s…not a nice thing to say about your father, Ramsey."

-“Julian loves us.
+"Julian loves us.
 Father never did.
 It’s…Isn’t it really that simple?
-D’you think Father loves you?”
+D’you think Father loves you?"

 Mom sighed heavily and looked down at her ice cream.
-She’d got herself the biggest one they did, and loaded it with marshmallows and chocolate too. “…No. Not really,”  she admitted.
-“I think he married me and had a family just for the sake of his own reputation.
-Allison said she always felt like she was just a trophy to him…”
+She’d got herself the biggest one they did, and loaded it with marshmallows and chocolate too. "…No. Not really,"  she admitted.
+"I think he married me and had a family just for the sake of his own reputation.
+Allison said she always felt like she was just a trophy to him…"

-“Yeah,” Ramsey agreed.
+"Yeah," Ramsey agreed.

-“Uh-huh.”
+"Uh-huh."
 Tristan nodded.

 She looked deeply sad at that, then sighed, ate a spoonful of her ice cream, and pulled the papers from her purse.
 The twins watched in silence as she read them thoroughly, then signed her name.

-“…There,” she murmured once she’d put the final flourish on her signature.
+"…There," she murmured once she’d put the final flourish on her signature.

-“That’s it then?”
+"That’s it then?"

-“Oh!
+"Oh!
 No. No, there’s…an awful lot to do before it’s actually finished.
 This is just the agreement to *begin* the divorce.
-There’ll be lawyers and legal proceedings and we’ll have to go through the whole issue of custody *again…”* She folded the paperwork back into its envelope.
+There’ll be lawyers and legal proceedings and we’ll have to go through the whole issue of custody *again…"* She folded the paperwork back into its envelope.
 Tristan showed Ramsey the phone while she was distracted with putting it back in her purse.

 The message from Xiù read: *Give her a hug.
 She’s trying her best.*

 Well…Xiù usually gave good advice.
 With a sigh, they stood up, rounded the table, sat next to Mom and…well, their tentative attempt at a hug seemed to break the dam.
 She grabbed them both, pulled them close and kissed the tops of their heads.

-“…I’m sorry,” she said, after a minute.
+"…I’m sorry," she said, after a minute.

-“For what?”
+"For what?"

-“For…I’m not good at this.
+"For…I’m not good at this.
 At *any* of this.
-I want to be a good Mom, but…” She let them go and scrubbed her eyes dry. “…You should finish your ice cream before it melts.”
+I want to be a good Mom, but…" She let them go and scrubbed her eyes dry. "…You should finish your ice cream before it melts."

 They did just that.